matrix-org/matrix-hookshot/docs/setup.md

 You should read and fill this in as the bridge will not start without a complete config.

-You may validate your config without starting the service by running `yarn validate-config`.
+You may validate your config without starting the service by running `pnpm validate-config`.
 For Docker you can run `docker run --rm -v /absolute-path-to/config.yml:/config.yml ghcr.io/matrix-org/matrix-hookshot node config/Config.js /config.yml`

 Copy `registration.sample.yml` into `registration.yml` and fill in: